 Bills and legislation

-The Offender Rehabilitation Bill proposes a number of measures about the release (and supervision after release) of offenders, the period for extended sentence prisoners, and community orders.
+The Offender Rehabilitation Act contains a number of measures about the release (and supervision after release) of offenders, the period for extended sentence prisoners, and community orders.

 The Legal Aid, Sentencing and Punishment of Offenders Act (2010-12) contains a number of measures to protect the public and reduce reoffending.